XuehaiQiao/git-VSCode-demo/readme.md

-# Learn git on VSCode
+# Learn git in VSCode

+- one line
+- another line